 What facilities are there available?

 We have a Crèche running during our Sunday morning services and there is a private baby changing station available.
 When the weather permits, the children at Toddler Time are able to use our outside safe play area (this is for the 5’s and under).
 The clubs and Transformers operate in the main hall which is large and has an area that can be sports orientated as well as a carpet area for more sedate games!
-Little Learners has a nursery type room as well as its own garden area.
-Transitions has its own teenage room with telly, sofa, drink’s making equipment..but no play station (yet!)
+Little Learners has a nursery type room and Transitions has its own teenage room with a large TV & sofa.

 As a family we have lots of things going on in our lives, do children have to attend an activity every week?